How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 How to figure out Regulatory Issues when Importing from China

 The most challenging aspect of the validation step is looking up regulatory issues.
-Unfortunately, there isn’t a centralized database for what regulations are needed for each product.
+Unfortunately, there isn’t a centralized database for the regulations needed for each product.

 To add further complications, agencies such as the FDA and FCC regulate importing goods but defer the enforcement to CBP.
 If you are importing anything relating to health or food, it’s most likely subjected to FDA approval or regulations.
 If you are importing an electronic item, particularly one that has radio waves, including but not limited to cellular, wifi, or Bluetooth, you need to get FCC approval.
 If you are importing natural food items, they are regulated by the Department of Agriculture and may also be subject to the FDA.
 More agencies have regulations, but the FCC and FDA are the two we encounter the most.
 Ultimately, it’s up to you to research and find out the regulations.